bavelsoft/schmoperties/README.md

-The `myBarField` field will be injected just like with regular dependency injection, except that its value comes from the `myFooBarField` entry in the configuration file, and not from a dependency provider in code.
+The `myBarField` field will be injected just like with regular dependency injection, except that its value comes from the `myFooBarField` entry in the configuration file, and not from a dependency provider in your code.
 `@Named` and `@Inject` are the standard dependency injection annotations from JSR 330, and `@Configured` just causes schmoperties to generate vanilla binding code for the named injection.